MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+= 2.109 20211022 =

+* New currency: Algorand ALGO
+* New currency: BNB Cash BNBCH
+* New currency: CUDOS
+* New currency: Ethereum Push Notification Service PUSH
+* New currency: SuperWhale WAROO
-* Fix: Add warning about the mysql max_allowed_packet setting being too small.
-This prevents the account data from being saved, even though the communications check with the API might be fine.
+* Fix: Compress the account data in the database to work around small mysql max_allowed_packet settings.
+This fixes the account data not being abled to be updated for some people.

 = 2.108 20211007 =